 Our five-semester associate degree program includes classroom instruction, practice in skills lab and clinical experience.
 You’ll learn the art and science of therapy treatment.
-You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve patient mobility, relieve pain and prevent or lessen physical disabilities.
+You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve and restore mobility, relieve pain and prevent or lessen physical disabilities.

 Graduates are eligible to sit for the Physical Therapist Assistant National Physical Therapy Exam.
 Licensure is required in Iowa and most states.

-Outcomes are reported using a three-year average from 2010-2012.
+Outcomes are reported using a three-year average from 2012-2014.